sailfishos-patches/patchmanager/README.md

 Modern Patches for Patchmanager are provided via [the Web Catalog](https://coderus.openrepos.net/pm2/projects/), while older Patches were provided as [RPMs at OpenRepos](https://openrepos.net/category/patches) and some of them are still maintained.
 Mind that many Patches were first released at OpenRepos but later migrated to the Web Catalog: For these you will find outdated RPMs, hence always search in the Web Catalog first.

-If you want to translate ("localise") Patchmanager to a language you know well or enhance an existing translation, please use [Patchmanager's Transifex page](https://www.transifex.com/coderus/patchmanager3/).
+If you want to translate ("localise") Patchmanager to a language you know well or enhance an existing translation, please read Patchmanager's corresponding Wiki page [Translations ("i18n", "l10n")](https://github.com/sailfishos-patches/patchmanager/wiki/Translations-(%22i18n%22,-%22l10n%22)).

 ## Information for Patch developers